SimonHarte/SpartanGrid/README.md

 ===========
 It is quite simple: You define a fixed grid width, a fixed gutter and an amount of grid columns, everything else is done with less.

-The fixed widths are just there to calculate the gutter relatively to the given width (or set up a static width grid).
+The fixed widths are there to calculate the percentage gutter relatively to the given width and column percentage widths or naturally set up a static width grid.
 The grid defines a row which has a compensating negative left margin and inside that you have columns with only left margins.

-You can set column widths, offsets etc. through specific, short classes or similar named mixins.
+You can set column widths, offsets etc. through specific, short classes or similar named mix-ins.

 Unlike many other grid systems responsibly doesn't use .omega classes or last/first-child selectors or similar to eliminate gutters where required.
 Instead you have a consistent structure which enables a simple implementation of responsive layouts.